 Constance joined the Squamish Food Policy Council as co-chair in February 2019.
 She has been engaged with food and sustainability initiatives since 2009, building a vegetable garden at her high school, starting an Environmental Club and garden at University, ecological farming, and volunteering with, then managing, the North Saanich Farmers Market.
 In spring of 2019 she began managing Mamquam Edible Schoolyard (MESY) where she gardens with the students every week.
+You can find Constance now Managing the school farm in Squamish.
 Constance is continually inspired by the vibrant community drawn together by food and agriculture initiatives, and all the opportunities it provides for learning, collaboration, and enjoying time spent with others over a good meal.
-She loves spending time on her families farm on Vancouver Island, hiking with her dog Salal, and exploring places by bicycle with her partner Cameron, always on the lookout for urban agriculture, rooftop gardens, markets and food sustainable food initiatives.
+She loves spending time on her family's farm on Vancouver Island, hiking with her dog Salal, and exploring places by bicycle with her partner Cameron, always on the lookout for urban agriculture, rooftop gardens, markets and food sustainable food initiatives.

 Past contributing team members: